Chemotherapy Induced Peripheral Neuropathy CIPN

 Affect Function?

-Chemotherapy-Induced Peripheral Neuropathy (CIPN) often damages the sensory and motor functions of the peripheral nerves resulting in numbness, tingling, pins and needles, balance difficulties and muscle weakness.
-These symptoms and function changes increase the risk of falls resulting in fractures and other Injuries.
-These debilitating symptoms often lead to inactivity causing decreased muscle strength and size.
+Chemotherapy Induced Peripheral Neuropathy CIPN causing damage to the sensory and motor functions of the peripheral nerves resulting in numbness, tingling, pins and needles, balance difficulties and muscle weakness increases the risk of falls.
+These symptoms often lead to inactivity leading decrease in muscle strength and size.

-CIPN Chemotherapy-Induced Peripheral Neuropathy (CIPN) can make activities of daily living, such as cooking, washing dishes, sleeping and social interactions difficult to perform due to the sensory and motor peripheral nerve dysfunction and damage.
+Chemotherapy Induced Peripheral Neuropathy CIPN can make activities of daily living, such as cooking, washing dishes, sleeping and social interactions difficult to perform due to the sensory and motor peripheral nerve dysfunction and damage.

 Does induced neuropathy Chemotherapy-Induced Peripheral Neuropathy (CIPN) get worse over time?